LR 170X Leadership Dynamics - 3 Hours

 LR 7478 Leadership Capstone Project - 2-3 Hours

-A student may choose to do a final project in a research-based practicum requiring a practical leadership component.
-This should be chosen in collaboration with faculty advisor.
-The research and project will be presented before student colleagues and faculty readers.
+A student may choose to do a final project in a research-based practicum requiring a practical leadership component or an integrative paper for their capstone.
+This should be chosen in collaboration with a faculty advisor.
+The research and project or integrative paper will be presented before student colleagues and faculty readers.

 LR 7486 Leadership Capstone Extension - 0 Hours